ksujeet1997/Just-Java/README.md

 # JustJava
-An android coffee ordering app made for learning basic input in android
+An android coffee ordering app made for learning basic function of Java, Button, Intent and taking input from the user.